 You never know when you can find yourself faced with an emergency.
 It could be that someone you are with is injured or in trouble, or you could encounter a stranger who needs medical attention.
 Regardless of the circumstances, the ability to act in an emergency and save a life is an invaluable skill that everyone should have.
 Learning some basic life saving skills will have you covered in most types of emergencies, with these seven areas being the most important to know:

-2. AED– In addition to performing CPR during a cardiac arrest, knowing how to use an AED (automated external defibrillator) is a critical skill to have.
+2. Using The Automated External Defibrillator (AED) – In addition to performing CPR during a cardiac arrest, knowing how to use an AED (automated external defibrillator) is a critical skill to have.
 While CPR keeps blood flowing, it does not restart the heart.
 To do this, and AED is needed.
 These devices are available in public areas like shopping centers and airports. certification is recommended, however even without formal AED training the voice automated machine will walk rescuers through the steps needed to use it on a cardiac arrest victim.

 5. Heimlich maneuver – Performing the Heimlich maneuver is the recommended treatment for choking victims.
 Standing behind them, deliver five blows to the middle of their back with the heel of your hand.
 If that does not dislodge the stuck object, wrap your arms around their chest, and make a fist between the bottom of their ribcage and their navel.
 Perform five rapid abdominal thrusts, pulling back and upward on their body as if you were trying to lift them off the ground.

 6. First Aid for Burning –Minor burns should be treated by running cold water on the area for 10 minutes then lightly applying a cool, moist compress to the area.
 Do not apply creams or dressings to the area.
 Give the victim Tylenol or Advil if available.
 Severe burns require immediate medical attention by calling 911.